 Data is hard to use – at least in its current form across the industrial landscape.
-Operations data is siloed in different systems at the plant in and in corporate networks and in the cloud.
+Operations data is siloed in different systems at the plant, in corporate networks and in the cloud.
 It’s also fragmented in different formats, with varying quality and often lacking the context necessary for analytics.
 Studies show that anywhere from 80%-95% of companies’ data goes unused.
 This has a significant negative impact on strategic decision-making, decreases productivity, and results in hundreds of millions of dollars in lost value.

 The typical data scientist may spend just 20% to 25% of their time actually using data to identify operational improvements.
 A recent report from Anaconda, a data science platform company, The State of Data Science 2020, finds that nearly 50% of a data scientist’s time is spent on data preparation—data loading and cleansing—and they lose even more time when contending with numerous data environments and dependencies.

-The report continues to state: “As a result of these production struggles, fewer than half (48%) of <data scientists> feel they can demonstrate the impact of data science on business outcomes.”
+The report continues to state: “As a result of these production struggles, fewer than half (48%) of data scientists feel they can demonstrate the impact of data science on business outcomes.”

 Imagine if we could free up the time that our people spend wrangling data and allow them to actually affect operational productivity?